 Similar to heroin and cocaine, methamphetamines impart a feeling of happiness and well-being to the user.
 One important difference with meth is the effects last much longer than with the other drugs — eight to 24 hours.
-This drug is appealing to those suffering from anxiety, depression, bipolar disorder and other mental illnesses because it temporarily relieves them of their feelings of fear and worry.
-At our drug recovery program in Sandy, we help struggling meth users beat their addiction to this dangerous drug.
+Methamphetamine is appealing to those suffering from anxiety, depression, bipolar disorder and other mental illnesses because it temporarily relieves them of their feelings of fear and worry.
+At our methamphetamine recovery program in Utah, we help struggling meth users beat their addiction to this dangerous drug.

 What Are the Medical & Emotional Effects of Meth Addiction?